 It can be safely argued then that inflation is not harmonious for a country’s well-being.
 Yet, the debate of the Keynesian argument for inflation versus the modernist views against it are still raging in the world of economics.
 Keynesians view economic growth as driven by “demand.”
 Their belief is that growth can be fostered by fiscal stimuli such as increased government spending or more printing of money.

 However, the data almost never agree with those wily Keynesians.
 It almost overwhelmingly proves the Keynesian theory to be wrong every time.
-The truth is that economies start to falter because of an underutilization of assets.
+The truth is that economies start to falter because of the underutilization of assets.
 Thus, knowing and understanding the list of the countries with the highest inflation rates is getting an insight into some dysfunctional economies.

 Here is a list of the five countries with the highest inflation rates in the world:

 5. Malawi (19.78%)

 The Republic of Malawi is one of the smallest countries in Africa and among world’s least developed countries.
 In 2006, Malawi was brought into the international spotlight when a Malawian boy in an orphanage, was adopted by pop icon Madonna.
 Controversy surrounded the adoption because Malawi laws require would-be parents to reside in Malawi for one year before adoption, which was not required from Madonna.

 Malawi’s double-digit inflation is caused by a misguided government that is racking up external borrowing while introducing unfair taxes to repay back their loans.
 The government has even removed zero rating on basic commodities and made amendments to the Value-Added Tax (VAT) Act to collect more funds from disgruntled consumers.

 The Malawians are aware that the government is desperate to raise money as their economists decry these measures.
 There are many shady under-dealings that are taking place under the table in the country as well, and citizens are wary about the state’s attempts to tackle their problems.

 4. Angola (33.68%)